muratk5n/thirdwave/en/README.md

 ---

-He fired form CNN yes, for being anti-semitic or something.. which can mean anything these days
+He fired from CNN yes, for being anti-semitic or something.. which can mean anything these days

 ---